 The best examples of this local priority habitat are

-The richest display of Bluebell and other spring flowers is found in mixed Oak-woods on the neutral shale soils of valleys and slopes, with more shade-tolerant species like Bracken and Bramble later.
+The richest display of Bluebell and other spring flowers, with Bracken and Bramble later, is found in mixed Oakwoods on the soils of slopes and valleys.

 The colourful spring displays include an abundance of Bluebell, Wood Sorrel, Greater Stitchwort and Honeysuckle as well as more occasional species like Yellow Archangel.